edinburgh-napier/set09121/lectures/lecture19.md

 - "We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."
 - "In established engineering disciplines a 12% improvement, easily obtained, is never considered marginal and I believe the same viewpoint should prevail in software engineering."

--Basically, Knuth argues that we should not let performance considerations determine the design of our code -- it makes the code more difficult to work with.
+Basically, Knuth argues that we should not let performance considerations determine the design of our code -- it makes the code more difficult to work with.

 I think a good rule for the module is -- get your game working first; then worry about extra features and performance optimisation.

 A good approach is to design-build-measure-optimise.
-This will give simpler results that optimise first.